 - adding certain preservatives or

-So for our arugula salad recipe, the thinly sliced pears are placed in a small bowl with some lemon juice.
+Place the thinly sliced pears in a small bowl with some lemon juice.
 This will preserve their color while we get the rest of the ingredients ready.

 By this time, the walnuts should have cooled off, give them a quick chop and let’s start making the salad.